chainyo/tensorshare/docs/usage/fastapi_integration.md

         return result
     ```

-There is nothing too fancy here, just a simple endpoint that returns a `DefaultResponse` object with a message.
+Nothing is too fancy here, just a simple endpoint that returns a `DefaultResponse` object with a message.

 The `config.ping.path` will be the path defined in the [`TensorShareServer`](../usage/tensorshare_server)
 configuration object you provided when creating the router.